 Be sure to make the necessary arrangements if you are in a part of the world with fewer A positive donors, such as Asia, as it may be harder to receive the treatment you need.

-D'Adamo argues that when the blood comes in contact with certain food components, a chemical reaction occurs, specifically with a protein called lectin.
+D'Adamo argues that when the blood comes in contact with certain food components, a chemical reaction occurs, specifically with proteins called lectin.

 Lectins, which are proteins found in food, have believed to have a direct effect on the blood and the digestive tract.